Marganotvke/Simple-Lazy-GSpread-Wrapper/README.md

     So on and so forth.

-*   sheet.update_format(cell_range,text_format,font_size)
+*   sheet.update_format(cell,txt,size)
     <br> To change the format of a (range of) cell.
-This only supports text formatting and font size, if you want some other advance formatting, please refer to the gspread api docs instead. (https://gspread.readthedocs.io/en/latest/user-guide.html#formatting , https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets/cells#cellformat)
+This currently only supports text formatting and font size, if you want some other advance formatting, please refer to the gspread api docs instead. (https://gspread.readthedocs.io/en/latest/user-guide.html#formatting , https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets/cells#cellformat)
-    <br><br>range: The range of cells you want to change the format of.
+    <br><br>rng: The range of cells you want to change the format of.
 Can be a single cell ("A1") or a range ("A1:B2").
-    <br><br>text_format: The format of the texts.
+    <br><br>txt: The format of the texts.
 Currently supports:

         bold,italic,strikethrough,underline
-    <br>font_size: The size of texts.
+    <br>size: The size of texts.
 Takes a number only, eg: 12
+    <br><br>If you want to just use one of the parameters, you can just use either 'txt=something' or 'size=something'. eg:

+        sheet.update_format('A1',size=15)

-*   sheet.get_cell_value(cell_location)
+*   sheet.get_cell_value(cell)
     <br> To retrieve a cell's value.
 Takes cell referencing (A1 notaiton), eg:

         x = sheet.get_cell_value("A1")